hdeleon99/Leetcode-Solutions-with-Explanations/HW5/README.txt

         call on dfs function passing in: 0, '', 0, del_l, del_r
         return a list of res
         Time complexity is O(2*N)

+#2
+    This algorithm takes advantage of the condition that we are working with a binary search tree.
+We can iterate through the tree inorder and create a list that has all nodes of the array in order, and use this ordered list to find a minimum sum.

+    Begin by defining the function, getMinimumDifference, taking root as a parameter where root is the root of a binary search tree.

+    within this function we can define a nested method to perform the inorder traversal: define inorderTraversal, taking as parameters root and array, where root is the initial root of the BST passed into getMinimumDifference, and array is the empty array to hold the ordered nodes of the tree. if root is not null:
+                recursive call to inorderTraversal() method, taking as parameters root.left, and array
+                append the value of root to array recursive call to inorderTravesal() method, taking as parameters root.right, and array
+        prepare to call on inorderTraversal method by creating and initializing an empty list called inorder_array
+        call on inorderTraversal passing in root and inorder_array

+        define and initialize a variable called minDiff to equal positive infinity iterate through the length of inorder_array - 1: reassign minDiff to equal the minimum between itself, and the absolute value of inorder_array[i] - inorder_array[i-1] and the absolute value of inorder_array[i]- inorder_array[i+1]
+        return minDiff
+        Since we know inorder_array will contain the sorted contents of the tree, we can compare values in a linear fashion instead of having to use two nested for loops

+        Time complexity: the time complexity of this algorithm is O(N), as the inorder traversal of the tree is O(n), and the iteration through the newly created array is o(n), and finding the min using python's min() function is O(n), however we only ever compare 3 values at once using min(), instead of calling it on the entire array.
+So the time complexity would be O(N*3) or just O(N)